Your Guide to Helping Your Pet Deal With a New Routine

 Many of us are looking forward to getting back to a version of our old pre-COVID lives.
-As conditions improve, you may have already started planning to head back to the office, host a small get-together or resume your favorite hobbies.
+As conditions improve, you may have already started thinking about going back to work, hosting small get-togethers or resuming some of your favorite hobbies.

-Post-pandemic life, however, may be a little less appealing to our four-legged family members as mental health concerns are likely to accelerate at scale.
-After more than a year of near-around-the-clock companionship, fewer social interactions with humans and other animals, an increase in door deliveries and more, pets are about to experience changes in their environment that could result in possibly the biggest mental health crisis of their lifetimes.
+A change in routine, however, may be a little less appealing to our four-legged family members as mental health concerns are likely to accelerate at scale.
+After more than a year of near-around-the-clock companionship, fewer social interactions with humans and other animals, an increase in door deliveries and more, pets are experiencing changes in their environment that could result in possibly the biggest mental health crisis of their lifetimes.

 Prior to the pandemic, studies showed that up to one-third of pets displayed symptoms of separation anxiety, and veterinarians expect these numbers to rise as we begin to spend more time outside of our homes again.
 Like us, pets thrive on predictability (Remember how stressful it was when the pandemic first upended your day-to-day life?).
 By proactively addressing behavioral problems and slowly easing into new routines, you can take steps now that put your pet’s mental health top of mind with the goal of neutralizing behavioral issues and driving enrichment.
 It’s important to remember, however, that even with the best preparation, your pet may experience some separation anxiety.